 - Trim off any trees or plants to create a clear working space around your home’s exterior.

-- Make sure to scrape off any cracking, peeling or flaking paint from the surfaces.
-Note: It is easier to scrape off old paint with sandpaper once the surface has been dry for at least 24 hours.
+- Make sure to scrape off any cracking, peeling, or flaking paint from the surfaces.
+Note: It is easier to scrape off the old paint with sandpaper once the surface has been dry for at least 24 hours.

 - Pro Tip: If your home has had more than 2-3 layers of paint from before, professionals recommend using a heat gun to soften the paint as you scrape.
 However, use caution near vinyl to avoid melting it from heat exposure.